Close

 5. Fee Payment and Processing

-Pay applicable visa fees using accepted payment methods (cash, card, or bank transfer depending on location).
+Pay applicable visa fees using accepted payment methods.
+Tourist visa fees range from USD 50-140 depending on nationality and consulate location, typically paid via money order to the Consulate of Panama.
 Retain payment receipts for tracking purposes.
-Processing times vary from 5-30 business days depending on visa type and nationality.
+Processing times vary from 5-30 business days for stamped tourist visas depending on visa type and nationality.
+Residency applications are typically filed within 3 days of document submission and result in a provisional residency card valid for 6 months.

 6. Application Tracking and Collection